SuchoritaDas/Early-Credit-Risk-Prediction-using-Machine-Learning/README.md

-# Early-Credit-Risk-Prediction-using-Machine-Learning
+# 🏦 Early Credit Risk Prediction – Lakehouse & Machine Learning

-📌 Project Overview
+### 📌 Project Overview

-This project demonstrates an end-to-end Machine Learning workflow to build an Early Credit Risk Prediction system using historical loan applicant data.
+This project demonstrates an end-to-end Early Credit Risk Prediction system built using a Lakehouse architecture and Machine Learning.
-The goal is to identify risky loan applicants early, before loan approval, so that financial institutions can make better, data-driven decisions and reduce potential losses.
+The goal is to identify potentially risky loan applicants early, before loan approval, using historical loan data.
+Instead of relying on static rules, this project uses data-driven insights to support smarter, faster, and more explainable credit decisions.

-The project is designed to be:
+The project is designed with business usability, explainability, and real-world architecture in mind.

-Beginner-friendly
-Explainable to non-technical stakeholders
-Aligned with real-world banking use cases
-Built using free tools and open datasets

-🎯 Problem Definition & AI Framing
+### 🎯 Problem Statement
-🔍 Business Problem

-Financial institutions process thousands of loan applications daily.
+Financial institutions process thousands of loan applications every day.
-Approving loans for high-risk applicants can lead to loan defaults, which directly impact business profitability.
-Traditional rule-based systems (fixed income thresholds, rigid credit rules):
+Traditional rule-based credit checks often:
-Fail to capture complex risk patterns
+Detect risk too late
-Do not adapt to changing borrower behavior
+Fail to adapt to changing customer behavior
-Produce binary decisions without confidence levels
+Ignore complex relationships between multiple factors

+-- Problem:
+How can we predict credit risk early, using historical data, in a way that is scalable, explainable, and actionable?

+-- Solution:
+Build an early warning system that predicts the probability of loan default using Machine Learning, supported by a structured data pipeline.

-🧠 Why AI is Needed
+### 🧠 Why Machine Learning?

 Machine Learning is used because:
-Credit risk depends on multiple interacting factors Risk patterns are not linear
+Risk patterns are non-linear and multi-factor
-ML models can produce probability-based risk scores, not just yes/no decisions

-🎯 Objective

-To build a Machine Learning system that:
-Predicts whether a loan applicant is high risk or low risk Provides a probability of default
-Supports early decision-making before loan approval

-🔢 ML Framing

-Problem Type: Binary Classification

-Inputs: Applicant & loan attributes

-Output:

-Risk Prediction (0 = Low Risk, 1 = High Risk)
-Probability of Default

-🗂️ End-to-End Project Architecture
+Manual rules cannot scale or adapt easily Probability-based outputs enable risk-aware decisions, not just approvals or rejections The model learns from past data to detect early signs of financial stress.

+### 🏗️ High-Level Architecture

+The project follows a Lakehouse-style data architecture, commonly used in modern data platforms.

 Raw Loan Data
       ↓
-Bronze Layer (Raw Storage)
+Bronze Layer (Raw & Auditable Data)
       ↓
 Silver Layer (Cleaned & Validated Data)
       ↓